Cryoserv Side Effects

 Note: This document contains side effect information about dimethyl sulfoxide.
-Some of the dosage forms included on this document may not apply to the brand name Cryoserv.
+Some of the dosage forms listed on this page may not apply to the brand name Cryoserv.

 Applies to dimethyl sulfoxide: intravesical solution.

-In addition to its needed effects, some unwanted effects may be caused by dimethyl sulfoxide (the active ingredient contained in Cryoserv).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, dimethyl sulfoxide (the active ingredient contained in Cryoserv) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking dimethyl sulfoxide:
+Check with your doctor immediately if any of the following side effects occur while taking dimethyl sulfoxide:

 - Nasal congestion